nguyen-group/nguyen-group.github.io/_posts/2022-12-29-Quantum-ESPRESSO-for-solid-state-physics.md

 ---
-title: An easy book to learn Quantum ESPRESSO for solid-state physics"
+title: An easy book to learn Quantum ESPRESSO for solid-state physics
 layout: post
 categories:
 - books